sirzur/DJA0230TLS/ROOT.md

   1. In the virtual machine upload the config file you just made into the files list (as necessary);
   2. Disconnect from your router's LAN and plug into the WAN once more;
-  3. Run through the push steps again, except this time push *this* configuration file.
+  3. Run through the push steps again, except this time push *this* configuration file (the `config.bin` you just uploaded, whatever you named it).

 Once it reboots, dropbear is enabled on LAN (only), and you've still got plaintext configuration access.
 Swap your cable from WAN to LAN to confirm.
 If all is well you can put your router back, turn off the virtual machine, and remove it from your system now if you want.
 Enjoy :)